csunkin/mllab/content/authors/zoe-hakonsson/_index.md

 user_groups:
 - Undergraduate Students
 ---

-Ethel is currently in her 4th year majoring in Kinesiology with an emphasis of Exercise Science.
-She currently works as a front desk supervisor in the Student Recreation Center and volunteers as an activities' coach for children with chronic illnesses.
-After she finishes her Bachelor's degree, she hopes to get into an ADN-RN program in order to become a Cardiac Rehab RN.
+Zoe Hakonsson is a fourth year undergraduate student majoring in Kinesiology with an emphasis in Exercise Science and is a new member of the Move Learn Lab.
+As a life long lover of movement she has a passion for teaching and healing through movement.
+She is currently pursuing her Pilates trainer certification through Balanced Body and will pursue her medical doctorate upon graduation.